Shuraa Tax Accounting & Auditing

 Implications of Withholding Tax Regulations for UAE Businesses

-On December 9, 2022, the Ministry of Finance (MoF), working in conjunction with the Federal Tax Authority (FTA), introduced Federal Decree-Law No. 47, which outlines the current guidelines governing corporate tax (CT) and withholding tax in UAE.
-According to the decree, withholding tax is now set at 0%.
-These changes came into effect on June 1, 2023, and apply to all subsequent financial years.
+On December 9, 2022, the Ministry of Finance (MoF), working in conjunction with the Federal Tax Authority (FTA), introduced Federal Decree-Law No. 47, which outlines the current guidelines governing corporate tax (CT) and withholding tax in the UAE.

 Income Sources Exempt from Withholding Tax